 - 1. Select the object(s) to be moved. - Select the Move tool.
 The Message Line reads, Move: Pick beginning reference point [Shift = Select, Ctrl = Copy (Windows) or Option = Copy (Macintosh)].

-3. Drag the selected object to a new location, clicking to set a reference point, and releasing to indicate the new location.
+If necessary, use SHIFT-Click to select more objects. - 3.
+Drag the selected object to a new location, clicking to set a reference point, and releasing to indicate the new location.